nrfconnect/sdk-nrf/include/bluetooth/mesh/models.rst

 .. _bt_mesh_models:

-Bluetooth Mesh models
+Bluetooth mesh models
 ######################

-Nordic Semiconductor provides a variety of model implementations from the `Mesh Model Specification`_, including API documentation.
+Nordic Semiconductor provides a variety of model implementations from the `Bluetooth mesh model specification`_, including API documentation.

-For more information about these and other models, see also `Mesh Model Overview`_.
+For more information about these and other models, see also `Bluetooth mesh model overview`_.

 .. toctree::
    :maxdepth: 1